-Government departments that have a high level of interface with the community - such as the Ministry of Health - have given considerable attention to the development of a collaborative partnership approach with NGOs, especially since the Government's Statement of Government Intentions for Improved Community-Government Relationships.
-It has not always been easy for such departments to balance the tensions between public accountability and expectations of conduct, and the mutual trust and respect that partnership requires.
+Government departments that have a high level of interface with the community - such as the Ministry of Health - have given considerable attention to the development of a collaborative partnership approach with NGOs, especially since the balance the tensions between public accountability and expectations of conduct, and the mutual trust and respect that partnership requires.
 This is very evident when public resources are made available to community organisations to implement or advance public policy initiatives.